-Why is a Personal Loan Good for your Credit?
+Why is a personal loan good for your credit score?

-People who increase their credit scores can enjoy some of the following benefits:
+People who take personal loans could increase their credit scores and can enjoy some of the following benefits:

 - Lower APRs on loan products.